-Coronavirus: India registers over 4 lakh cases, more than 4,000 deaths in a day once again
+Coronavirus: South Africa detects first four cases of variant that emerged in India

 India on Sunday registered 4,03,738 new coronavirus cases in the last 24 hours, taking the tally of infections in the country to 2,22,96,414 since the pandemic broke out last year.
 The country’s toll climbed by 4,092 deaths to 2,42,362.
 India now has over 37 lakh active cases and 1,83,17,404 recoveries.

-Over nine lakh coronavirus patients in the country are on oxygen support, while more than 1.70 lakh are on ventilators, Union Health Minister Harsh Vardhan said on Saturday.
+Meanwhile, South Africa’s health ministry o Saturday said that it has, for the first time, detected cases of the variant strain that emerged in India.

-Meanwhile, World Health Organization’s Chief Scientist Soumya Swaminathan warned a Covid-19 variant spreading in India is more contagious and may be dodging vaccine protections.
+Union Health Minister Harsh Vardhan has said over nine lakh coronavirus patients in the country are on oxygen support, while more than 1.70 lakh are on ventilators.

 Globally, the coronavirus has now infected 15.72 crore people and killed over 32.78 lakh since the pandemic broke out in December 2019, according to Johns Hopkins University.
 Over 9.33 crore people have recovered from the infection.